becavin-lab/checkatlas/docs/scfm_implementation_plan.md

    - Nine-problem bar plot (matplotlib, embedded as base64 PNG)
    - The three composite scores with one-line explanations
    - Per-problem expandable sections with evidence, explanation, and reference
+##### Review Becavin: Start with route 1, and then i will help implement the second route, this is easy later.

 A small `scfm_problem_heatmaps/` subfolder contains the per-atlas bar plots, so users who prefer the static image can also browse them.

+And then i will help implement the second route, this is easy

 ### 7.3 Nextflow integration

 `checkatlas/nextflow/main.nf:26-32` is extended to include a new `CHECKATLAS_SCFM` workflow.
 It runs the SCFM process on every atlas in the samplesheet, after the standard metric processes.
 The output TSVs are collected and forwarded to `CREATE_REPORT` and `MULTIQC` exactly as the other tables are.
+##### Review Becavin: Not a new workflow but a new process as below invoking checkatlas scfm <atlas_path> --atlas_name <name> --scfm_embedding <emb> ...`. after all metrics are done.

 The minimal change to `checkatlas/nextflow/workflows/checkatlas_scanpy.nf` is a new process module that invokes `checkatlas scfm <atlas_path> --atlas_name <name> --scfm_embedding <emb> ...`.
 The Nextflow wrapper shells out to the CLI subprocess just as the existing metric processes do.